-I currently serve as one of the house photographers at St George's Bristol, and my work has been published both in regional and national newspapers.
-Since January 2021, I have been part of the Critical Friends group at the Royal Photographic Society - a small collection of photographers appointed to review diversity and inclusion within the organisation.
+Since January 2021, I have also been part of the Critical Friends group at the Royal Photographic Society - a small collection of photographers appointed to review diversity and inclusion within the organisation.

 Outside of photography I'm essentially just a person who really loves the Lord of the Rings and thinks about food a lot.
 I spend large portions of my time watching sports anime, walking up and down hills for fun, and knitting things that mostly don't get finished.
 I also work part-time in two music venues and a theatre doing customer service, and I like to think this has helped me with my chronic awkwardness to such an extent that I am now able to talk to other human beings.
 Go me.

 In my spare time I also enjoy fine art photography.
 I especially like creating minimalist images and stalking sheep with my camera!
 You can pop over to my shop to buy prints and postcards, and on rare occasions you can also find me selling them at craft fairs and markets around Bristol.

 As a transgender, asexual person in a polyamorous relationship, queerness plays a big role in my life.
 For me though, it encompasses more than just gender and sexuality.
 I view queerness as a rejection of various societal norms and conventions.
 It means celebrating bodies in all their variations, embracing a more ethical approach to work and business, and searching for ways to raise other people up.
 It also carries with it a deep sense of community and shared experience.

 When I started out as a photographer, I decided that I wanted these principles to inform my professional and artistic practice.